nevermined-io/cryptoarts/README.md

 ./scripts/keeper.sh
 ```

-The script will wait for all contracts to be generated in the `keeper-contracts` Docker container, then will copy the artifacts in place.
+The script will wait for all contracts to be generated in the `nevermined-contracts` Docker container, then will copy the artifacts in place.

-If you are on macOS, you need to additionally tweak your `/etc/hosts` file so Brizo can connect to Aquarius.
+If you are on macOS, you need to additionally tweak your `/etc/hosts` file so Gateway can connect to the Metadata api.
 This is only required on macOS and is a [known limitation of Docker for Mac](https://docs.docker.com/docker-for-mac/networking/#known-limitations-use-cases-and-workarounds):

 ```bash
 sudo vi /etc/hosts